-For Introduction to Anthropology 2019 there were two readings:
+For Introduction to Anthropology 2020 we read:

 - Muckle and González chapter 10, “Food-Getting and Economics” (225-252).